rejojer/PageIndex/README.md

 # 📑 Introduction to PageIndex

-Are you frustrated with vector database retrieval accuracy for long professional documents?
+Frustrated with vector database retrieval accuracy for long professional documents?
 Traditional vector-based RAG relies on semantic *similarity* rather than true *relevance*.
 But **similarity ≠ relevance** — what we truly need in retrieval is **relevance**, and that requires **reasoning**.
-When working with professional documents that demand domain expertise and multi-step reasoning, similarity search often falls short — missing what's relevant but not similar, and returning what's similar yet not relevant.
+When working with professional documents that demand *contextual understanding*, *domain expertise*, and *multi-step reasoning*, similarity search often falls short — missing what's relevant but not similar, and returning what's similar yet not relevant.

 Inspired by AlphaGo, we propose **[PageIndex](https://vectify.ai/pageindex)** — a **vectorless**, **reasoning-based RAG** system that builds a **hierarchical tree index** from long documents and uses LLMs to **reason** *over that index* for **agentic, context-aware retrieval**.
 The retrieval is *traceable* and *explainable*, with no vector DBs or chunking.
 PageIndex simulates how *human experts* navigate and extract knowledge from complex documents through *tree search*, enabling LLMs to *think* and *reason* their way to the most relevant document sections.
 It performs retrieval in two steps: